NVIDIA/nvbmc-docs/security/spdm-solution.md

 - SPDM daemon will start the SPDM message exchange.
 - Get the measurements and update the corresponding D-Bus object.

-### Dbus parameters expected from the D-Bus Object:
+### D-Bus parameters expected from the D-Bus Object:

 - Array of Measurements
 - Certificate
 - SPDM Version
 - HashingAlgorithm
 - SigningAlgorithm
-- EID
-- UUID
+- Status of connection between SPDM requester and a responder
+- Associations interface to MCTP endpoint, capable of SPDM responder functionality

-The above Dbus object will not be persistent(i.e) fresh measurement will be taken after BMC reboot or service restart.
+The above D-Bus object will not be persistent (i.e) fresh measurement could be taken after BMC reboot or service restart.

-NOTE: D-Bus Client may have requirement to:
-- Have the URL of the actual EROT.
-- Have the URL of the component protected by EROT.
+Additionally, the D-Bus object will have a method to get fresh measurements, with the following parameters:
+- SlotId
+- Nonce
+- Measurements index

 #### How to get the inventory path of the EROT

 - Pldm creates the inventory of the EROT
-- During creation of the inventory object Pldm implements the UUID interface as well as the Item.ComponentIntegrity interface(Yet to be defined)
+- During creation of the inventory object pldm implements the UUID interface as well as the Item.ComponentIntegrity interface(Yet to be defined)
 - D-Bus client will query for all the inventory objects under pldm namespace implementing the Item.ComponentIntegrity interface.